MalcolmUX-Y/dwe-v2/README.md

-# Document Workflow Engine (DWE)

-**DWE v2.2 — Baseline**
+**DWE v2.4 — Conservative validation baseline**

 A deterministic engine that converts unstructured documents into structured workflow data.

 DWE does not summarise text.
-It interprets operational signals and reconstructs them as actionable workflow items.
+It detects operational signals, validates them conservatively, and reconstructs them as reviewable workflow items.

 ---